 Any expenditure of P4F funds should be modest, measured, defensible and clearly linked to the undertaking of P4F supported activities.
-It is the responsibility of the Lead Organisation to ensure that they, their project partners and any subcontractors or subgrantees use P4F funds in line with these principles and according to these guidelines.
 Expenditure must also be compliant with the terms of the Agreement and be respectful of P4F's developmental mission and the nature of public accountability.